 Proposals for replacement dwellings must respect the character and appearance of the locality.
-Particular importance is placed on sensitive sites such as those within the special landscape area or affecting the setting of listed buildings.
-All proposals for replacement dwellings must:
+Particular importance is placed on sensitive sites such as those within the Special Landscape Area or affecting the setting of listed buildings.
+All proposals for replacement dwellings should:

-- a) Not be disproportionately larger, in volume, than the existing dwelling; - b) Include suitable facilities for garaging, garden maintenance and domestic storage; - c) Be on a similar footprint as the existing dwelling unless for site planning reasons an alternative footprint is necessary or beneficial; - d) Be of an appropriate scale so as not to be too dominant or adversely affect the amenity of neighbouring uses; and - e) Demonstrate that protected species will not be harmed as a result of the proposals.
+- a) Not be disproportionately large relative to the size of the plot; - b) Consider potential for garaging; - c) Be of an appropriate scale so as not to be too dominant or adversely affect the amenity of neighbouring uses; and - d) Demonstrate that protected species will not be harmed as a result of the proposals.